neuronetio/gantt-elastic/README.md

 gantt-elastic is not fully finished yet and may change (not released yet)

-### :star2: Give it a star if you want more activity in this repo, thanks!
+### Full documentation soon - if you can motivate me (leave a :star: :heartpulse:)

+For now you can look at [WIKI](https://github.com/neuronetio/gantt-elastic/wiki)

 ### Installation
 `npm install --save gantt-elastic` or download zip from github / clone repo

-### Full documentation soon if you motivate me :P

-For now you can look at [WIKI](https://github.com/neuronetio/gantt-elastic/wiki)

 ### Standalone usage (vue.js bundled along with gantt-elastic component) for other frameworks like jQuery or pure vanilla js apps